For Immediate Release

 About John D. Winer

-(Note: The results in the cases above were based on the facts of the particular case, and results will differ if based on different facts.
-No guarantee, warranty or prediction is being made regarding any particular case or injury).
+The above case results were based on the facts of the individual cases, and results in other cases will differ if based on different facts.

 The result in the cases above were based on the facts of the particular case, and results will differ if based on different facts.
 No guarantee, warranty or prediction is being made regarding any particular case or injury.